-Most of us would probably imagine that one type of sand is very much like another, with no major differences between them, but this is actually not the case.
-Knowing the difference between the types may not be of great interest to the majority of people, but when it comes to the use of equestrian sand, getting it wrong could result in severe injuries for both horse and rider.
+Most of us would probably think that one type of sand is very much like another, but this is actually not the case.
+Knowing the difference between the types of silica sand may not be of great interest to the majority of people – but when it comes to the use of equestrian sand, getting it wrong could result in severe injuries to both horse and rider.

 Choosing the Wrong Sand

-Some sand consists of round particles, which slip and slide between each other, creating a surface that is never truly stable.
-Moreover, small particles allow silt and dust to become trapped just below the surface, which, when subjected to periods of rain and heat, fuse together to form a hard rock-like structure.
-Landing on this following a fall from your horse would be similar to landing on tarmac.
-Equestrian sand, however, utilises silica sand which behaves very differently; in particular, angular particles create greater stability by allowing the grains to interlock, unlike rounded sands.
+Some sand consists of round particles that slip and slide against each other, creating a surface that is never truly compact or stable.
+Moreover, these small particles allow silt and dust to become trapped just underneath the surface of the sand, which fuse together when subjected to periods of rain or heat, forming a hard rock-like structure – landing on this following a fall from your horse would be similar to landing on concrete!

 You can find horse arena sand for sale from numerous suppliers around the UK.
-Choosing a reputable supplier is important, as they will hold all the necessary documentation to show where the sand originates and its appropriate grading.
+Choosing a reputable supplier is important as they will hold all the necessary documentation to show where the sand originates from, including its appropriate grading.